tinko26/ao/docs/modules/alarm-queue-4.md

 # Overview

-The `ao_alarm_queue_4` module implements the [alarm queue](../alarm-queue.md) using an [AVL tree](../avl-trees.md).
+This module implements the [alarm queue](../alarm-queue.md) using an [AVL tree](../avl-trees.md).
 Therefore, the alarm queue can contain an unlimited number of alarms.
 The following table exhibits the time complexities of the individual operations.

 | Operation | |
 |-----------|-|